kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

   pool becomes whole and the marker disappears, or the status is never written.
 That makes one of the five documented prefixes dead surface, and it makes the `(M incomplete)` wording in the `Complete` condition unreachable for actual incompleteness.
-Beta should write the partial status once retries are exhausted, so the user gets a diagnosable object instead of silence and the prefix means something.
+Alpha 1.38 should write the partial status once retries are exhausted, so the user gets a diagnosable object instead of silence and the prefix means something.

 ##### Observability and operational hardening

-- **Promote the metrics to BETA stability** alongside the gate; they are registered at ALPHA today.
 - **Widen metric coverage.** All three metrics are recorded only on the paths that reach `UpdateStatus`.
 Incomplete-pool requeues and give-ups are invisible, and `..._request_processing_errors_total` counts `UpdateStatus`